BogdanFAndrei/NextJS_Website/README.md

 ## Acknowledgments

 - Next.js team for the amazing framework
-- Vercel for the deployment platform
+- Vercel for the deployment platform and database services
 - Tailwind CSS team for the styling framework